Azure/openai-samples/Basic_Samples/Completions/README.md

 # OpenAI Samples

-This repository contains samples demonstrating how to use ChatGPT via Python SDK.
+This repository contains samples demonstrating how to use GPT/ Chat GPT for Completions via Python SDK or REST API.

 ## Installation
 Install all Python modules and packages listed in the requirements.txt file using the below command.